 - The second half of John Gardner's James Bond novel COLD picks up right after the previous non-movie-novelization one, with Bond leaving Puerto Rico with his battered girlfiend Fredericka von Grüsse on a helicopter.

 - Sonic 3 takes place immediately after the 16-bit version of Sonic 2.
 Sonic rides Tails's biplane back down to sea level to escape the Death Egg that ended Sonic 2.
 The first land sighted happens to be the Floating Island, where guardian Knuckles the Echidna ambushes Sonic and steals his Chaos Emeralds, kicking off the plot of Sonic 3.
 The Death Egg crash-landed here too, and Dr. Eggman wants those Emeralds to relaunch it.
-Sonic 3 ends and Sonic & Knuckles begins when Eggman finds the Hidden Palace and its Super Emeralds.
+Sonic 3 ends and Sonic & Knuckles begins when Eggman finds the Hidden Palace and its Super Emeralds (although this is a subversion since Sonic 3 and Sonic & Knuckles are actually One Game for the Price of Two so they were never meant to be separate installments in the first place).

 - Half-Life 2 is a subversion, as Gordon Freeman was frozen in time, so from his frame of reference it takes place immediately after Half-Life; but in reality, about two decades have passed.
 However, Episodes One and Two play it straight, each starting more or less immediately where the previous game left off; it's still possible Gordon was knocked out for some time, but for all intents and purposes it doesn't matter.